 - Toast the pumpkin seeds for 1-2 minutes in the oven.
 Remove from heat and let cool.

 - In a large mixing bowl, toss together kale, quinoa, yams, brussel sprouts, pumpkin seeds, and dried cranberries with the vinaigrette.
-Top with chèvre cheese and serve.
+Top with chèvre cheese, chicken if using, and serve.